mspraggs/mattspraggs.co.uk/content/stacksmash-ctf-refreshments.md

 metadata.
 This adds further complexity, and in my case further head ↔ brick wall activity.

-Feeling like I'd exxhausted my options, I snuck a look at the [official write-up](https://github.com/hackthebox/stack-smash-2025/tree/master/Refreshments) for Refreshments.
+Feeling like I'd exhausted my options, I snuck a look at the [official write-up](https://github.com/hackthebox/stack-smash-2025/tree/master/Refreshments) for Refreshments.
 It mentions [House of Orange](https://guyinatuxedo.github.io/43-house_of_orange/house_orange_exp/index.html).